 It is ‘normal’ to see a decrease in joint fluid with age leading to joint problems.
 The most common joint problem is rheumatoid arthritis, a product of inflammation of the tissues around bones and cartilage.
 Since exercise improves cartilage maintenance, strengthens bone, strengthens surrounding muscles and ligaments and overall joint flexibility, rheumatoid sufferers can experience significant relief.
 Weight lifting may also increase synovial fluid distribution in joints.

 With ‘normal’ aging comes a decrease in blood flow to the brain.
 That means a lot of bad things, particularly fewer neurotransmitters.
-These are the chemicals which may communication between brain cells possible.
+These are the chemicals which make communication between brain cells possible.
 Chances are, you have heard of some common ones such as dopamine, serotonin and norepinephrine.
 Each of these directly affects memory, attention, concentration and learning and are all reliant on oxygen for their formation.
 Exercise is a great way to increase blood flow and thus oxygenation to the brain as well as the rest of the body.

 Neurotransmitters not only affect how and how well the brain works, but how you feel too.
 When there is a disturbance in these chemicals, depression, anxiety and all sorts of psychological problems may emerge.
 However, exercise helps to balance neurotransmitters and this is precisely why doctors often prescribe exercise to their depressed patients.
 But there’s a catch.
 Although all exercise is great, the more intense it is, the better the results.